Life When Renting (Ageing Well National Science Challenge project)

 Led by CRESA and involving researchers from Public Policy & Research, Katoa Ltd, Auckland University, Health Services Research Centre/Victoria University of Wellington and Natalie Jackson Demographics the research asks, what are the future implications for NZ of growing dependence on the rental market.

-For more information on this project and to see publications and presentations please visit the programme webpage
+For more information on this project and to see a full list of publications and presentations please visit the programme webpage